 Preheat your oven to 180°C/375°F.

-Take a large glass bowl, add the cauliflower florets and chopped potato, cover with plastic wrap (ensuring it does not touch your veggies) and cook on high for 12 minutes or until tender.
+Take a large glass bowl, add the cauliflower florets and chopped potato, cover with plastic wrap (ensuring it does not touch your veggies) and cook on high in your microwave for 10 minutes or until tender ALTERNATIVELY you can steam the cauliflower and boil the potatoes until tender.

-Take a medium sized non-stick pan and heat over a medium heat and then add the bacon and cook until the fat is rendered out and the bacon becomes darker and crispy.
-If you feel there is not enough fat in the bacon to fry the bacon until crispy, add a little oil to the pan and continue to cook until done.
-It should look dark but not burnt and all the fat should be rendered out.
-Allow to cool a little and then break/chop/crumble into fine pieces.
-Set aside.
+Take a medium sized non-stick pan and heat over a medium heat add the chopped bacon and cook until the fat is rendered out and the bacon becomes nice and crispy.
+If you feel there is not enough fat in the bacon, add a little oil to the pan and continue to cook until done and set aside.

 Add a little oil to the same pan and return to a medium heat and toast your panko bread crumbs until golden brown, season with a touch of salt, empty into a bowl and set aside (do not leave in the pan as it might continue cooking and burn).

-Once your cauliflower and potato is cooked and tender, add into your food processor OR with a stick blender, directly in the bowl, puree the cauliflower and potato until smooth.
+Once your cauliflower and potato is cooked and tender, pop it into your food processor OR with a stick blender blend until you have a smooth puree.